informatics-isi-edu/ermrestjs/doc/api.md

 #### pseudoColumn.formatPresentation(data, context, options) ⇒ <code>Object</code>
 Format the presentation value corresponding to this pseudo-column definition.
-1. If source is not a path to another table, or not in entity mode: use the column's heuristic
+1. If source is not in entity mode: use the column's heuristic
+2. Otherwise if it's not a path, apply the same logic as KeyPseudoColumn presentation based on the key.
 2. Otherwise if path is one to one (all outbound), use the same logic as ForeignKeyPseudoColumn based on last fk.
 3. Otherwise return null value.